wombleton/gitlaw-nz/acts/J/Juries Act 1981.md

     *   (b) members of the House of Representatives:

-    *   (c) Judges of the High Court, Masters of the High Court, Judges of the Employment Court, Judges and Commissioners of the Maori Land Court, District Court Judges and Community Magistrates:
+    *   (c) Judges of the High Court, Masters of the High Court, Judges of the Employment Court, Judges and Commissioners of the Maori Land Court, District Court Judges, and Community Magistrates:

     *   (d) visiting Justices under the [Corrections Act 2004][89], and members of the Parole Board: